SEO Corporate Reputation Management

 As a result, customers are wary about where they spend their money.
 One unfavorable news story about your company, for example, may deter buyers from visiting your website.
 Worse still, bad material tends to garner a lot of attention, resulting in a vicious loop that depletes your website’s visitors.
-Unfavorable material attracts links, propelling it to the top of Google’s first page, where more customers will click.
+Furthermore, unfavorable material attracts links, propelling it to the top of Google’s first page, where more customers will click.

-These clicks divert attention away from your website and social media accounts, robbing you of conversion opportunities.
+Ultimately, these clicks divert attention away from your website and social media accounts, robbing you of conversion opportunities.